 If you are injured while working for an uninsured employer, you are still eligible for benefits.
 You can apply to the Division’s Unemployed Insurers Fund.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Will Ensure You Get the Benefits You Deserve
+Our Workers’ Compensation Lawyers in Cherry Hill Will Ensure You Get the Benefits You Deserve

 The Workers’ Compensation process can be complex and confusing, and if the rules are not followed properly you could risk your claim.
-Your Cherry Hill workers’ compensation lawyer at Pietras Saracino Smith & Meeks LLP will help to guide you and to build a strong case so that your rights are upheld and so that you receive the maximum possible benefits.
+Our Workers’ Compensation attorneys in Cherry Hill will help guide you and help build a strong case so that your rights are upheld and so that you receive the maximum possible benefits.
 We can also handle any third-party claims.
 To learn more, please call 856-761-3773 or contact us online for a free evaluation of your case.
 Our office is centrally located in Cherry Hill, and we serve clients throughout New Jersey.